brucerun42195/aws-networking-workshop/README.md

 ![Deployment Diagram](images/dn.jpg)

-Repeat the step above to create A record in VPC10 and VPC20
+Repeat the step above to create A record for instances in VPC10 and VPC20

 **Instance in VPC10**